S1nScripts/docs.s1nscripts.com/docs/escrow/fivem-escrow.md

 - `Failed to verify protected resource X`
 - `Error parsing script @Y in resource X: @Y: syntax error near ...`

-Here's how you can troubleshoot each one of these errors :
+You can find the solutions below.

+## Solutions for each error

 ### You lack the required entitlement to use X